 Keep learning new things

 Once you’re retired, it doesn’t necessarily mean you no longer learn new skills.
-In fact, learning new things and challenging yourself can be a great way to maintain mental acuity and to keep life interesting in retirement.
+In fact, learning new things and challenging yourself can be a great way to maintain mental acuity and keep life interesting in retirement.
 This could include returning to university to audit a few classes in subjects that pique your interest – think history, film, language, or literature.

 We are lucky that Central Texas has a variety of continuing education options for adults at various levels of commitment and price points: